charredUtensil/groundhog/src/core/transformers/README.md

 1. _Sand_: Downgrade single-tile spots of hard rock to loose rock.
 1. _Fine_: All plans add resources, buildings, and other tile types like seams, paths, and rubble.
 Tiles may be overritten, but plans should avoid significant changes like replacing walls with non-walls.
 1. _Annex_: Find any solid rock that can be collapsed by drilling adjacent walls.
 Mark these tiles as in-play.
+1. _Closer_: The anchor architect has a final chance to modify tiles.

 # IV.
 Plastic